ANALYSIS-Trump's justices decisive in long campaign to overturn Roe v. Wade | Politics

 ANALYSIS-Trump's justices decisive in long campaign to overturn Roe v.
 Wade

-Trump in 2020 also became the first U.S. president https://www.reuters.com/article/us-usa-abortion/at-anti-abortion-rally-trump-assails-democrats-draws-applause-idUSKBN1ZN152 to attend the March for Life in Washington staged annually by abortion opponents around the anniversary of the Roe decision.
-"Unborn children have never had a stronger defender in the White House," Trump told rally participants as he specifically touted his Supreme Court appointments.
+Trump's pitch appealed to conservative Christian voters, who became a key constituency during his presidency.
+"Today's decision, which is the biggest WIN for LIFE in a generation, along with other decisions that have been announced recently, were only made possible because I delivered everything as promised, including nominating and getting three highly respected and strong Constitutionalists confirmed to the United States Supreme Court," Trump said in a statement on Friday.
+"It was my great honor to do so!"

-Trump has not announced whether he will run again for president in 2024.
+Having lost in 2020, Trump continues to flirt publicly with the idea of running again for president in 2024.
 Critics have sought to paint the Roe decision as poorly reasoned liberal judicial activism.
 Driven by vocal support from an anti-abortion movement spearheaded by conservative Christians, they pursued the goal of appointing judges hostile to abortion rights.

 "The overturning of this case after the five decades of morass that Roe created is a major victory for constitutionalism and the rule of law," said Carrie Severino, president of the Judicial Crisis Network, a conservative legal group that has helped promote Republican judicial appointments.
 "Roe v.
 Wade was one of the greatest acts of judicial arrogance in Supreme Court history - and one of the catalysts for the birth and growth of the conservative legal movement," Severino added.